scott45/Dockerfiles-templates/README.md

 # Dockerfile-templates (most used languages)

-Sample dockerfiles for all programming languages.
+Sample dockerfiles for all programming languages